 Since 2014, thousands of people have shaped the Presidio Tunnel Tops.
 As we wrap up the design phase and continue planning for future programs and activities, we continue to invite your participation!

 Is the site currently occupied by Sports Basement part of the project?

 The site currently occupied by Sports Basement is not part of the Presidio Tunnel Tops project.
 Sports Basement is a long-term and valued tenant of the Presidio.
 Their lease will keep them in the Presidio at their current location for the foreseeable future, and we will work with them to keep them in the park as long as possible in the right location.

 What public programs will be offered at the Presidio Tunnel Tops?

 The Presidio currently offers a wide range of free events and programs for all ages, including musical events, talks, history and nature walks, kid-friendly crafts, outdoor festivals, and more.
 See the

 calendar of current programs.
 A range of

-volunteer opportunities and
+volunteer opportunities are also offered.

 The Presidio Tunnel Tops will create many new opportunities for small events, informal gathering, and learning.
 Our goal is to host events that welcome people from our diverse community, that serve kids and families, and that invite the public to experience views, nature, history, and the chance to relax, renew, and play.